jcl-concept/awox-smartplug/README.md

 ## Troubleshooting

 - The package.sh and build.sh file need to have an execute permission on github.
 Unfortunately giving them that permission cannot be done through the web interface, so if you want your addon available to other you will have to learn a little about github.
 - Can't save a change in your file?
 It might be a permissions issue.
+A very bad way to fix this issue would be to use: `sudo chmod -R 777 ./` inside your addon's directory...
 - Addding "developer.txt" to /boot might give you more debug output.
-Use this command to generate that file: sudo touch /boot/developer.txt
+Use this command to generate that file: `sudo touch /boot/developer.txt`

 ## Tips

-These commands assume you are logged into the Raspberry Pi via SSH.

-- A quick way to restart the controller: sudo systemctl restart webthings-gateway.service

-- You can install samba on Raspberry Pi to more easily work on the addon.
-This command will do this automatically for you: curl -sSL www.candlesmarthome.com/tools/samba.txt | sudo bash

-To install Samba you will first have to disable the read only mode of the main partition, do: sudo raspi-config
-...and in the performance menu disable the overlay, and then reboot.
+- If you're working on an addon with a UI, it might get annoying to start and stop the addon each time you want to make a change to the backend.
+You can open the addon in one browser tab, then open another browser tab in which you disable the addon.
+Then start the addon from SSH with `python3 main.py`.
+The first tab's UI will be able to communicate with the backend that you just started.